oasis-tcs/openc2-jadn/jadn-v2.0.md

 in TypeOptions, the Fields array MUST be empty.
 * The default value of TypeOptions, Fields and FieldOptions is the empty Array.
 * The default value of TypeDescription, ItemDescription and FieldDescription is the empty String.
-Description values are reserved for comments from schema authors to readers or maintainers, MAY be stripped at any time, and MUST have no effect on validation or serialization.
+* Description values MUST have no effect on validation or serialization.

 ## 4.2 Core Types